 What is an AI agent?

 An AI agent is a software program that can autonomously act to complete tasks without requiring a human in the loop.
+An agent in AI is built to perceive its environment, make decisions, and take actions independently.
+An intelligent agent in AI can analyse information, adapt to changing situations, and make decisions that support a specific goal.
 AI agents utilize advanced natural language processing and machine learning techniques to process information from their environment to choose between available options.
 Unlike regular software that just follows simple instructions, an AI agent can adjust its actions and use gathered data to meet predetermined goals.
 This dynamic ability makes AI agents powerful tools for any organization that wants to work smarter.
 Agents in AI are predominantly used in software development, coding tools, virtual chats and online shopping platforms.

-Let’s take an example of a virtual assistant.
+Let’s take an example of a conversational AI agent such as a virtual assistant.
 It answers customer queries and learns to solve problems based on every interaction.
 A logistics company can use such an AI agent to manage shipments, predict delays and automatically adjust delivery routes without manual intervention.

 Are all AI agents the same?
 No, they come in different types, with unique capabilities depending on the complexity and type of task.